Route of the Asturian Manor Houses of Onís

 The Concejo de Onís, in the heart of the Picos de Europa National Park, is made up of several villages where traditional architecture is in full harmony with nature.

-In all these places are present the popular buildingsperfectly adapted to the surrounding environment, with white or grayish limestone, sometimes fine-grained sandstone and tan-colored walls; oak or chestnut wood on roofs and corridors; traditional curved tiles, Arabic, cardenillo red, etc. Noble materials, all of them, together with the traditional constructive wisdom, give rise to an architectural ensemble of singular value: the “Asturian mansions”.
+In all these places are present the popular constructions, perfectly adapted to the environment that surrounds them, with white or grayish limestone, sometimes fine-grained sandstone and toasted color in the walls; oak or chestnut wood on roofs and corridors; traditional curved tile, Arabic, cardenillo red, etc..
+All these noble materials, together with the traditional constructive wisdom, give rise to an architectural ensemble of singular value: The “Casonas Asturianas”.

 They are part of the cultural and ethnographic heritage of the council of Onís, they are the memory of a splendid and noble past, also the reference of the future of a territory, a people that knows how to preserve and appreciate its heritage.